Bandwidth Communications Services Agreement

-Either Party may terminate this Agreement or any Order Form(s) at any time on not less than sixty (60) days prior written notice.
+Either Party may terminate this Agreement or any Order Form(s) at any time on not less than ninety (90) days prior written notice.

-If this Agreement is terminated upon written notice for any reason other than Customer’s material breach, Bandwidth will, if requested by Customer, continue to provide the Services for a Wind Down Period to enable Customer to locate and transition to an alternative provider.
+If this Agreement is terminated upon written notice for any reason other than termination by Bandwidth pursuant to Section 7.2.1, Bandwidth will, if requested by Customer, continue to provide the Services for a Wind Down Period to enable Customer to locate and transition to an alternative provider.
 During the Wind Down Period, the Fees, Taxes, and Surcharges, and the payment terms set forth in this Agreement and any applicable Order Form(s), will apply.
 If you materially breach this Agreement during the Wind Down Period, Bandwidth may immediately terminate the Wind Down Period.